KtwoMK/KryspinJemiolo/README.md

 I'm an aspiring Full-Stack Web Developer 💻!
 </h2>

-I am a 16 year old student from poland, studying IT in England.
+I am a 16 year old student from Poland, studying IT in England.
 I love working out, listening to music, reading, and researching web development.
 My dream is to one day work as a full-stack developer for a big hosting company
 </br>
 </br>
 ### 🤝 Connect with me: